Anoka-Hennepin to form COVID-19 data advisory group

 After an outcry from parents and students, the School Board voted 5-1 Oct.
 26 to allow activities to continue while the district sought further guidance from the state.

-In a message to district leaders the next day (read it here), Minnesota Deputy Commissioner of Education Heather Mueller emphasized that districts should take a “scalpel approach” that considers not only the county-level data “but also the number of confirmed cases, quarantines, and close contacts in your school community, each school building within your district, and other data such as individuals with influenza-like illness.”
+In a message to district leaders the next day, Minnesota Deputy Commissioner of Education Heather Mueller emphasized that districts should take a “scalpel approach” that considers not only the county-level data “but also the number of confirmed cases, quarantines, and close contacts in your school community, each school building within your district, and other data such as individuals with influenza-like illness.”

 Based on the additional data, different districts within the same county may adopt different learning models.